Theoretical and Numerical Analysis of 3D Reconstruction Using Point and Line Incidences

 \item The \textnormal{anchored line multiview variety}, denoted $\mathcal{L}_\mathcal{C}^X$, is defined as the Zariski closure of the image of the map

-where $\Lambda(X)$ denotes the set of lines in $\Gr(1,\PP^3)$ that contain $X$. \end{enumerate} \end{definition} In the previous definition, the Zariski closures equal the Euclidean closures of the images by Chevalley's theorem \cite[Theorem 4.1]{michalek2021invitation}.
-Our definition of anchored multiview varieties is different from the anchored features in\cite{Sola2012} for monocular EKF-SLAM.
+where $\Lambda(X)$ denotes the set of lines in $\PP^3$ that contain $X$ and $\ell_i=C_i\cdot L$ is defined as in the introduction. \end{enumerate} \end{definition} The anchored point multiview variety~$\mathcal{M}_\mathcal{C}^L$ is the smallest variety that contains all point correspondences $\Phi_{\mathcal C}(X)$ for $X\in L$.
+Similarly, the anchored line multiview variety $\mathcal{L}_\mathcal{C}^X$ is the smallest variety that contains all line correspondences $\Upsilon_{\mathcal C}(L)$ for $L$ meeting $X$ and no center.
+We highlight that our definition of anchored multiview varieties is different from the anchored features in\cite{Sola2012} for monocular EKF-SLAM.